 This Slack alternative can be a bit difficult to set up on your own but not impossible with some technical skills.

 If you have a lot of users and want to self-host your chat for privacy and security reasons, RocketChat is better.
 Especially if, like many businesses, you are using community chat rooms to engage with customers.
-Those rooms could have tens of thousands of users, making Rocketchat more financially practical because it’s still free.
+Those rooms could have tens of thousands of users, making Rocketchat more financially practical because you do not have to pay a per user fee.

 The biggest problem with RocketChat is that it does not have any official customer service and limited documentation.
 You can usually find your answers on sites such as GitHub, though.